crowcoder/CodeMashAbstracts/DebugLikeItsYourJob.md

 * how to view and manipulate runtime state
 * how to use your environment's interactive terminal to interrogate your program
 * what the *stack* is and how it contains a wealth of information
-* the importance of Known Good Values (KGVs)
+* the importance of Known Good Values (KGVs) in isolating a problem
-* being a good investigator
+* knowing where to start by being a good investigator

 This session saves you from all of those stackoverflow.com downvotes and "*did you even debug this?*" comments.
 Bring a laptop and play along!
 Your browser tools are sufficient to try out many of the presented concepts.